Julia Berezikova

-Julia Berezikova (Юлия Березикова; born November 17, 1983) is a Russian female mixed martial artist and boxer.
+Julia Alexandrovna Berezikova (Юлия Березикова; born November 17, 1983) is a Russian female mixed martial artist and boxer.
 In February, 2014 she was the #7-ranked 125-pound female fighter in the world according to the Unified Women's MMA Rankings.
 She has not fought since she knocked out Rosy Duarte in October 2015.
-She is a W5 World Champion and is also a champion in Judo, Boxing, Wushu, Sambo and Muay Thai.
+She is a W5 World Champion and is also a champion in Brazilian Jiu-Jitsu, Judo, Boxing, Sanda, Sambo and Muay Thai.

 Background

 Berezikova was born on November 17, 1983 in Krasnokamensk, Zabaykalsky Krai (at the time Chita Oblast), Russia.

 During her childhood, Berezikova injured her back after an unsuccessful flip and her doctors thought that she would not be able to practice sport any longer, but she was able to make a complete recovery.

 Berezikova arrived in Saint Petersburg in 1999, and in 2001 she first learned about MMA.

 Berezikova's brother was an acquaintance of Roman Zentsov, who recommended that Berezikova begin training in boxing to combine it with her knowledge of judo.

 Berezikova became a medalist in Wushu Sanda in 2003.
 From 2003 to 2005, she was the champion of Saint Petersburg in boxing, the winner of Russia's Boxing Cup in 2003, winner of the Russian boxing championship in 2004 and 2005, Saint Petersburg combat sambo champion in 2004 and Russia Jiu-jitsu champion in 2008.

 While in Saint Petersburg, Berezikova met Vladislav Lavrinovich, who was putting together MMA events.
 Berezikova asked him to give her a chance, and although he refused at first, he eventually decided to allow her to compete.